All Episodes

 They've got so many restrictions on them that they don't have the flexibility of a Walmart in a number of areas in terms of pricing.

-Now if you were dealing with the people who supply the products at the stores at the boomtown mall then you'd you'd be more acutely aware of the global impact of the pricing on those products that are there.
+Now, if you were dealing with the people who supply the products at the stores at the Boomtown Mall, then you'd be more acutely aware of the global impact of the pricing on those products that are there.

-But as the retail shopper uh you're comparing prices you know within stores at the boomtown mall or at the Slowtown Mall down the street that you'd rather not go to or what have you.
+But as the retail shopper, you're comparing prices within stores at the Boomtown Mall or at the Slowtown Mall down the street that you'd rather not go to or what have you.

-But in the world, the oil, the oil business is uh is uh is a little bit different.
+But in the world, the oil business is a little bit different.

-But the the truth is that the laws of supply and demand still matter, and all of these reports, which I tried, I tried explaining this when it happened and it didn't get anywhere.
+And all of these reports, I tried explaining this when it happened, and it didn't get anywhere.

-It's no different than if you've had your if you've had your house for two or four or five years and sell it.
+It's no different than if you've had your house for two or four or five years and sell it.

 But I've tried that and I've learned it doesn't work.

-It's easier to agree with these people, Mr. Snugley.
+It's easier to agree with these people, Mr. Snookley.

 Let me try to break this down.